ERTMS and Telecommunications

 - EIM participated via the ERA ‘Control Group’ in the ERTMS Change Control Management (CCM) process to keep the ERTMS specifications stable via a controlled evolution of the so-called ‘game changers’.

-- The main focus in 2021 was the preparation of the TSI update which is planned to be adopted and published in 2022
+- The main focus in 2022 was the preparation of the TSI update which was planned to be adopted and published in 2022.
+The RISC voting is for the moment delayed until spring 2023.

 - EIM will follow the EC ERJU (Europe´s Rail) activity related to the future architecture and modularisation of the ERTMS as a member of the core group under the System Pillar.